European Companies Search Engine

 Miedzynarodowy Instytut Biologii Molekularnej i Komorkowej w Warszawie €59,375

-Synchrotron Soleil Societe Civile €168,667
+Synchrotron Soleil SC €168,667

-Universita Degli Studi DI Firenze €0.00
+Universita Degli Studi Di Firenze €0.00

 University of Leeds €128,797